SPECIFICATION · VERSION 1.1

 4. State Taxonomy (Normative)

-State transitions follow layer-specific rules and cannot be meaningfully projected downward or inferred upward.
+State transitions cannot be meaningfully projected upward or downward.

 5. Time Taxonomy (Normative)